Why study children's nutrition and physical activity?

 How is this Project funded?

-This study has been funded by the World Cancer Research Fund International.
+This study has been funded by the World Cancer Research Fund UK.
 The project is supported be Deakin University and The Royal Children's Hospital.
 Ethics approval was obtained from the Department of Education and Early Childhood Development and Deakin University.